printdeal/printdeal-api-rst-docs/docs/Getting_started.rst

 **Link Your Account (After Completing Integration)**

-Once you have completed your integration and are ready to work with live data, you can link your API credentials to a Drukwerkdeal (NL) or Printdeal (BE) account.
+Once you have completed your integration and are ready to work with live data, you can link your API credentials to a Drukwerkdeal or Printdeal account.
 If you do not yet have an account, you can register at:

 * Drukwerkdeal
 * Printdeal